23 of the Best Types of Orchids to Grow as Houseplants

 Z. sanderae.

-Flowers are fleshy, frequently featuring leopard-like spots, and bloom in winter or early spring.
+Flowers are fleshy, frequently featuring leopard-like spots, and bloom in winter or early spring, lasting for two to three months.
 Some of them are fragrant.

 Zygopetalums are intermediate growers and they prefer bright indirect light, though some direct sunlight is fine early in the morning or late in the day.